Jude95/EasyRecyclerView/README.md

 }
 ```

 The onCreateView and onBindView corresponds the callback in RecyclerView's Adapter.
-The adapter will call `onCreateView` once and `onBindView` more than once;
+The adapter will call `onCreateView` once and `onBindView` more than once.
 It is recommended that adding the ItemView to Adapter after the data is loaded.
 Initialize View in onCreateView and do nothing in onBindView.

  Header and Footer support `LinearLayoutManager`,`GridLayoutManager`,`StaggeredGridLayoutManager`.